rafaeltedesco/rafaeltedesco/README.md

 Started my journey in tech when I was 14 programming games.
 At age 18 I started to teach algorithms and programming languages like Pascal, Delphi and PHP.

-Now I'm working as a Backend Programming Instructor full time and my pleasure is to follow my students accomplishments.
+I'm a Backend Programming Instructor and my pleasure is to follow my students accomplishments and turn ideas into code in my free time.

 ---